-A demonstration video walking through the steps of the Secure File Transfer Tool can be found at:
+Detailed instructions walking through the steps of the Secure File Transfer Tool can be found at:

-Entities must submit a single compressed (i.e. ".zip") file per proposal per window/due date.-
+Entities must submit a single compressed (i.e. ".zip") file per proposal per window/due date.

-All files must be received prior to the stated PJM window closing time. no later than 11:59:59 PM EST on the day of the close of the window.
+All files must be received prior to the stated PJM window closing time.